benjr70/Smart-Smoker-V2/docs/index.md

 This should install all apps in the project.
 To run each one please see appropriate tab above running each app locally should all connect and run together without extra config

+or to run all apps locally run run `npm run start` in the root folder.
+This will app all app in one terminal note you must have a local mongo DS instance running for the backend to boot

 ## Project layout

     mkdocs.yml          # The configuration file.